mhogg/pyvxray/README.md

   + Copy the pyvXRAY sub-folder to the `abaqus_plugins` directory within your ABAQUS installation, following the instructions above for pre-built distribution

 ####2.
 Installation of pyvXRAY dependencies

+The ABAQUS GUI is built on Python, and has its own Python installation.
+This Python installation is not the typically Python setup, so some guidance is provided here on how to install pyvXRAY's dependencies.

 Currently pyvXRAY has only one dependency that is not part of the ABAQUS Python, which is PIL / Pillow (NOTE: Pillow is a PIL fork that appears to have largely superseded PIL).
 On Windows it is easiest to install PIL / Pillow using a binary installer, particularly because PIL / Pillow have many dependencies.
 There are currently several issues with this: